omeid/go-yarn/catalog/README.md

 # More scripting
 echo "Why do you run bash from Go?
-Double You Tee If?
+Double You Tee If?"
 ## end: scriptB
 ```